 All of these materials have varying labor costs as well as distinctive looks, safety, and maintenance demands.

 Lighting should always be factored in, both within the pool and in the surrounding landscape and patio elements.
-Outdoor lighting ideas to consider include pool deck in-ground lighting, uplighting surrounding trees, washing surrounding walls with lights, and step lights.
+Pool lighting ideas to consider include pool deck in-ground lighting, uplighting surrounding trees, washing surrounding walls with lights, and step lights.

-Megan Matharu, of Vision Comfort Lighting, agrees, saying: 'Pool lighting ideas can make all the difference when creating the ultimate summertime experience.
+Megan Matharu, of Vision Comfort Lighting (opens in new tab), agrees, saying: 'Pool lighting ideas can make all the difference when creating the ultimate summertime experience.
 It can help create ambiance and style, while also keeping the pool area safe for those late-night dips.'

 - Pool house